San Antonio Caput Succedaneum Lawyer

 Every day, thousands of babies suffer from birth injuries during the labor and delivery process.
 Some birth injuries are fairly minor, while some are catastrophic and can lead to lifelong disability.
 One of the most minor birth injuries out there is called caput succedaneum.
 This injury is basically swelling of the baby’s scalp due to prolonged pressure in the birth canal.
 Many times, there is nothing that doctors can do to prevent this injury.
 However, unnecessary use of forceps and/or vacuum extraction can cause the infant’s head to swell directly after birth.
 These unnecessary birthing techniques often fall under the legal umbrella of medical malpractice.

 If you or your baby suffered a preventable birth injury due to medical negligence, you may have grounds to take legal action.
-San Antonio birth injury lawyers at Janicek Law have been helping parents obtain justice and financial compensation for their birth trauma for over 25 years.
+Janicek Law’s San Antonio birth injury lawyers have been helping parents obtain justice and financial compensation for their birth trauma for over 25 years.
 We can do the same for you.
 Call a San Antonio birth injury lawyer at 210-366-4949 to schedule a free consultation today.

 What is Caput Succedaneum?

 Caput succedaneum is a common type of birth injury characterized by edema (swelling) of the scalp shortly after birth.
 As a result, the baby’s head may look cone-shaped.
-Though swelling of the baby’s scalp may look alarming, it generally doesn’t indicate any major health issues, such as permanent brain damage or skull fractures.
+Though swelling of the baby’s scalp may look alarming, it generally doesn’t indicate any major health issues, such as permanent brain damage or infant skull fracture claims.

 Caput Succedaneum vs. Cephalohematoma

 Caput succedaneum is very similar to another common type of birth injury called cephalohematoma.
 Both birth injuries involve slight damage to the baby’s head.
-Still, there are clear differences between caput succedaneum and cephalohematoma, which we’ll discuss below.
+However, there are clear differences between caput succedaneum and cephalohematoma.

 How Common is Caput Succedaneum?